quesby/quesby-boilerplate/src/content/documentation/seo.md

 # SEO System

-Quesby Boilerplate includes a comprehensive SEO system inspired by modern best practices, providing automatic meta tag generation, social media optimization, and search engine optimization features.
+Quesby Boilerplate includes a comprehensive SEO system powered by `@quesby/core`, providing automatic meta tag generation, social media optimization, JSON-LD structured data, and search engine optimization features.

 ## Overview

+The SEO system is implemented as a **headless module** in `@quesby/core`, meaning it provides functions and filters that generate HTML strings, but doesn't enforce any specific template structure.
+This allows complete flexibility in how you integrate SEO into your layouts.

-The SEO system automatically generates:
+The system automatically generates:
 - Dynamic page titles with fallback system
 - Meta descriptions with intelligent fallbacks
 - Open Graph tags for social media sharing
 - Twitter Cards for enhanced social presence
 - Canonical URLs to prevent duplicate content
 - Meta robots tags for indexing control
+- JSON-LD structured data (BlogPosting, WebSite, WebPage)

 ## Configuration